yakimka/picodi/README.md

 #### Defining custom scopes

-You can define custom scopes by inheriting from the `LocalScope` or `GlobalScope` class and implementing the required methods.
+You can define custom scopes by inheriting from the `AutoScope` or `ManualScope` class and implementing the required methods.

-Inherit from `GlobalScope` to manage dependencies that should be created once and reused for all injections.
+Inherit from `ManualScope` to manage dependencies that should be created once and reused for all injections.
-Otherwise, inherit from `LocalScope` to manage dependencies that should be created once per injection.
+Otherwise, inherit from `AutoScope` to manage dependencies that should be created once per injection.

 ### Resolving async dependencies in sync functions